nex-group/devdocs/source/index.html.md

 The documentation for nexOS is not complete snd is constantly evolving and changing.
 Click "Contribute to the Documentation!" button on the sidebar to view the repository.
 </aside>

 > You will see the Javascript code references on this side.
+Notes like this one will also be present.

 Wwlcome to nexOS Documentation!
 Here you can find resources regarding nexOS.